zfoo-project/zfoo/README.md

 - The protocol currently supports C++ C# Go Java Javascript TypeScript Lua GDScript Python
 - Universal distributed server protocol implementation, there are implementations in other languages, which can easily implement RPC, servers, and microservices on other platforms
-- The fastest custom format framework for Java binary serialization, with the fewest serialized bytes, more secure and compatible
+- Very fast custom format framework for Java binary serialization, with the fewest serialized bytes, more secure and compatible
 - In the single-threaded benchmark test, serialization and deserialization are 50% faster than Protobuf and 100% faster than Kryo